[Index of Königsberg Professors]

 Georg David Kypke was born (23 Oct 1724) in Neukirchen (Pomerania), and died (28 May 1779) in Königsberg.
 He was the son of a pastor, and nephew to Johann David Kypke (see below).
 Born the same year as Kant, they also both attended the Collegium Fridericianum in Königsberg, then at the university (there is record of Kypke publicly defending, under the physics professor Teske, an essay on the incomprehensibility of God’s infinite intellect on 2 July 1743).

 Kypke also studied at Halle under Siegmund Jacob Baumgarten [bio], who instilled in him a strong interest in English.
+He was friends with J. S. Semler [bio], who was also studying under Baumgarten, and lived in the house of Kriegsrath Michaelis.
 After receiving his Magister at Halle, he returned to Könïgsberg, lectured for only two years before receiving an appointment as associate professor of Oriental languages (1746), and also offered courses on English.
-In 1755, the year when Kant returned to Königsberg as a lecturer, Kypke was promoted to full professor, and also published an abridged translation of Locke’s Of the Conduct of the Human Understanding (Hartung, 1755).
+In 1755, the year when Kant returned to Königsberg as a lecturer, Kypke was promoted to full professor, and also published an abridged translation of Locke’s Essay Concerning Human Understanding (Hartung, 1755).

 Kant lived with Kypke during these early years, although this relationship appears to have weakened with time, perhaps as Kypke became more involved with his garden, out of which he sold vegetables.
+Wannowski mentions Kypke as one of Kant's close friends during his early years teaching at the university, along with Funk, the professor of law [Reicke 1860, 39].
 Schlegel also notes that Kypke used Baumeister’s textbook on logic and metaphysics — a text initially used by Kant, but eventually abandoned as too simplistic — for 30 years [1790, 223n].
 A longer biography of Kypke is also available.
-[Sources: Arnoldt 1746, ii.426; Pisanski 1886, 637; APB] [last update: 2 June 2007]
+[Sources: Arnoldt 1746, ii.426; Semler 1781, 78; Pisanski 1886, 637; APB] [last update: 31 Jul 2013]

 Malter [1990, 44] gives his birth date as 1723.